Staff Bios

 FUNdamental Music Mastery, Elementary Assessments

-Sonja Sarr is a choral director, composer, arranger, piano teacher, and lover of all things harmony.
-She is a graduate of Edmonds Community College, where she accompanied the vocal jazz group, Soundsation.
-Sonja graduated summa cum laude from Washington State University, where she earned a music education degree, studying composition, arranging, jazz piano, and choral methods.
-She has had some of her music published through UNC Jazz Press and Anchor Music.
+Sonja Sarr is a choral conductor, composer, arranger, private piano teacher, and lover of all things harmony.
+She is a graduate of Edmonds Community College, where she accompanied the renowned vocal choir, Soundsation, under the direction of Kirk Marcy.
+She then graduated summa cum laude from Washington State University where she earned a music education degree, studied composition, arranging, jazz piano, and choral methods.

 Dr. Kirsten Smistad